-A Billboard “2019 Digital Power Players” honoree, Dae currently serves as Senior Vice President of Global Music Rights at US music payment and workflow management company Jammber where he develops and leads music rights administration initiatives.
+A Billboard “2019 Digital Power Players” honoree, Dae currently serves as Head of Third-Party Partnerships at The Mechanical Licensing Collective (The MLC) where he lead’s The MLC’s strategy of engaging third-party entities that provide support to creators and publishers in the areas of rights administration, data management, operations, and education.
 Concurrently, he is an adjunct lecturer at the UCLA Herb Alpert School of Music where he develops and teaches the music industry entrepreneurship course for which he was recognized in Billboard’s “The 15 Best Music Business Schools In 2017.”

 Dae is passionate about innovation at the intersection of music and technology.
 He was the first Innovation Fellow at the UCLA Center for Music Innovation and has served as a mentor or advisor to startup founders through SXSW Music (Austin), SXSW V2V (Las Vegas), Capitol Music Group’s gBeta MusicTech (Los Angeles), The Rattle (Los Angeles), 2112 (Chicago), Project Music (Nashville), Muckerlab (Silicon Beach), Hot House (San Luis Obispo), and Founder’s Institute (Los Angeles) among others.